-Rhode Island employers are required to report newly hired employees and re-hired employees with the Rhode Island New Hire Reporting Directory within 14 days of the employee’s date of hire or rehire.
+Rhode Island employers are required to report newly hired employees (and re-hired employees) with the Rhode Island New Hire Reporting Directory within 14 days of the employee’s hire date.

 The Rhode Island New Hire Reporting Form can be submitted online through the Rhode Island Office of Child Support Services,

 or fax: 888-430-6907

 Employee Information that will be needed includes the employee’s name, address, Social Security Number, date of birth, medical insurance availability, and the employee’s start date or the first day the employee begins work.

 Employer Information includes Federal Employer Identification Number, employer’s name, address, and contact phone number.